scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ### Join the transaction

-You can join the transaction that has been started by the coordinator as follows:
+If you are a participant, you can join the transaction that has been started by the coordinator as follows:
 ```Java
 TwoPhaseCommitTransaction tx = manager.join("<transaction ID>")
 ```

 You need to specify the transaction ID associated with the transaction that the coordinator has started.

-The process/application that joins the transaction acts as a participant, as mentioned.

 #### Resume the transaction